Nernar/innercore-docs/README.md

 Documentation repository is located at [GitHub](https://github.com/mineprogramming/innercore-docs).

 To build this repository locally, open this folder in Visual Studio Code and run (_Ctrl+Shift+B_) **Initialize Environment** task.
 This will install all required npm dependencies locally.
 To build typedoc documentation and headers, run **Run Typedoc** task.
+Use npm package manager to perform another scripts, such as `npm run build-serve` or `npm run serve`.

 [Goto Docs](/)